 Our PUBG mouse guide covers the best DPI and sensitivity settings when it comes to optimising your mouse.

-Setting up your mouse settings and sensitivites for optimal performance in PUBG is not a simple process, as you have quite a few different sensitivities to actually tweak to perfection.
-The default options aren't exactly the worst way to play the game by a long shot, but savvy players can make some important changes here that will provide a pretty significant advantage.
+Getting your mouse settings and sensitivities into a lovely, optimal state in PUBG isn’t a simple process as you have a surprising number of different sensitivities to tamper around with.
+The default options aren’t exactly the worst way to play the game by a long shot, but savvy players can make some very important changes here that will provide a pretty significant in-game advantage.

-If there's anything else you'd like to see us add to this guide, let us know in the comments section and we'll work it into a future update.
+Finally, if there’s anything else you’d like to see us include in this guide, don’t be afraid to let us know in the comments section below and we’ll work it into a future update.

 Make sure you visit our core PUBG Guide hub when you're done here.
 It contains all of the most important tips and tactics you need to win more games.